CMeldgaard/silvershop-mailchimp/README.md

   StoreId: 'XXX'
 ```

-Feel free to contribute the project and send PR's.
+After installing the module, rebuild the database and create a store in MailChimp by running the task `MailchimpStoreConnect`.

+### Cronjobs
+To sync orders/products from Silvershop to Mailchimp make sure you setup a cronjob to run the `MailchimpSync` task.

 ##Todo
 * Mark orders that was created by a Mailchimp campaign
 * Make it possible to signup to newsletter on checkout, and send data to Mailchimp with eCommerce data
+* Update to Silverstripe 4

+Feel free to contribute to the project and send PR's.